aspose-slides/Aspose.Slides-Products/slides/en/benefits/_index.md

 The next advantage of Aspose.Slides is that it can export presentations to PDF with various PDF compliance settings, such as PDF/A, PDF/X, and PDF/UA.
 These settings are important for ensuring that your PDF files meet the standards and requirements for different purposes, such as archiving, printing, or accessibility.
 For example, PDF/A is a standard for long-term preservation of electronic documents, PDF/X is a standard for prepress and printing, and PDF/UA is a standard for universal accessibility of PDF documents.

-Unlike Aspose.Slides, the most of other products cannot export presentations to PDF with various PDF compliance settings.
-It can only export presentations to PDF with the default settings, which may not be suitable for your specific needs.
+Unlike Aspose.Slides, most other products cannot export presentations to PDF with various PDF compliance settings.
+They can only export presentations to PDF using default settings, which may not be suitable for your specific needs.
 This means that if you need to create a PDF file that complies with a certain standard or requirement, you will not be able to do it with another product.
-You will have to use another tool or manually adjust the settings, which can be complicated and risky.
+You will have to use another tool or adjust the settings manually, which can be complicated and risky.

 You can use the Compliance property of the PdfOptions class to specify the desired conformance level for the generated PDF document.
 The Compliance property is of type PdfCompliance, which is an enumeration that defines the possible values for the PDF standards compliance level.
 You can find more information about the [PdfCompliance](https://reference.aspose.com/slides/net/aspose.slides.export/pdfcompliance/) enumeration in the Aspose.Slides for .NET API reference.